sheabunge/personal-email/README.md

 * The text in the **Site Title** field will be the name that appears next top the email address.

 ## Changelog

+### 1.1.1
+* Updated the way that WordPress calculates the site name

 ### 1.1
 * Only change the address if the sender address actually is `wordpress@sitename`.
 Fixes compatibility with contact forms where the email is sent from the user.